Learning for Justice

 In our work with educators, schools, students and communities, Learning for Justice seeks to uphold the mission of the Southern Poverty Law Center: to be a catalyst for racial justice in the South and beyond, working in partnership with communities to dismantle white supremacy, strengthen intersectional movements and advance the human rights of all people.

 Learning for Justice seeks to uphold the Southern Poverty Law Center’s mission: to be a catalyst for racial justice in the South and beyond, working in partnership with communities to dismantle white supremacy, strengthen intersectional movements and advance the human rights of all people.
 This mission is supported through focused work with educators, students, caregivers and communities.

-In 2021, we changed our name to better reflect our mission.
-Our new name speaks to the collaborative work of learning and growing together to reach our goal of justice for all.
-You can learn more about the reasons for our name change here.
+In recognition of education’s capacity to help build equitable societies, the program was founded in 1991 by the SPLC under the name Teaching Tolerance.
+In 2021, the program’s name was changed to Learning for Justice to better reflect its mission.
+The new name speaks to the collaborative work of learning and growing together to reach the goal of justice for all.
+You can learn more about the reasons for the name change here.

 Visit LearningForJustice.org to learn more.